LedgerHQ/circleci-orbs/README.md

   - it checks the Ruby syntax with Rubocop or Cookstyle.
   - it checks the Chef syntax with Foodcritic.
 - it tests the cookbook by running it with Kitchen.
+- it uploads the cookbook on a Chef Server with Berkshelf.
+To use that job, [a Chef client must first be created and allowed to upload cookbooks](#creation-of-a-Chef-client-allowed-to-upload-cookbooks).
+  The job takes care to exclude [fixture cookbooks defined inside a group named "integration"](https://kitchen.ci/docs/reference/fixtures/).

 ### Note about the cookbook version